Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 You can unsubscribe at any time

 No thanks, I don't want to prevent hand injuries.

-And while you’re at it, pick up a pair of heat-resistant gloves to protect your paws, just in case.
+And while you’re at it, pick up a pair of deep frying gloves to protect your paws, just in case.

 Done right, Tom Turkey comes out of the fryer better than any roasted bird ever could.
-Just remember that deep frying is always dangerous, even if you’ve been the designated fryer for plenty of Thanksgivings past.
+Remember that deep frying is always dangerous, even if you’ve been the designated fryer for plenty of Thanksgivings past.

 *After signing up, this page will refresh and you’ll be able to download.

 Download the Definitive Guide to Hand Protection for FREE.

 Hand Injury Rates are Reduced by 60% when using the right gloves.